deeponion/deeponion/contrib/scripts/README.md

 #### Linux

-These scripts will download and/or create DeepOnion.conf for DeepOnion Wallet.
+These bash scripts will download and/or create DeepOnion.conf for DeepOnion Wallet.
 China users or other Tor blocked countries will use linuxc.sh .
 All others will use linux.sh.
 Type the following into terminal.